amartinsec/BadBird-C2/README.md

 ## Commands/Features

-**Update (1/6/23):** Encryption of traffic has been enabled.
+**Update (1/6/23):** AES encryption of traffic has been enabled.
 Change the key to something unique.
-If using template.py, change the key in both the c2Server.py and implant.py.
-Generating a payload through the BadBird shell `generate-implant` command will update the generated payload
+If using the default implant.py, change the key in both the c2Server.py and implant.py.
+Generating a payload through the BadBird shell `generate-implant` command will update the generated payload with the key.

 <br>